kersha25/Exercise-03d-Shaders/README.md

-# 03-Juicy-Match-3
+# Exercise-03d-Shaders

-Project for MSCH-C220, 9 October 2021
+Exercise for MSCH-C220, 30 September 2021

-Making a simple match-3 game juicy.
+Adding several shaders and a WorldEnvironment to a simple match-3 game.
-Adds features like a soundtrack, sound effect, changing colors, particles when selected, elements falling off screen when matched,

 ## To play